loweisz/my-home/src/pages/creating_a_global_event_tracker.md

 abstract: 'How to easily setup an easy and slim event tracker with plain javascript.'
 ---

-Okay, what happenend?
-We wanted to track some of our user interactions with out react app.
+Nowadays one of the most important parts of a highly used website is to track and collect data about the usage and behaviours of the users visiting that site.
+In order to get some basic data we wanted to track some of our user interactions within out react app.
 All of them?
 No just a few that can be easily modified and extended.
+So the goal is, that we can track kind of flexibel when and where made an interaction with our website.
 My initial idea was to implement a hook into our redux store (yes, it's still implemented with redux...) and then check if the action is in our track action list and track the action.
-The big problem here is that we are limited by actions that are going through our store.
+The big problem here is that we are limited by actions that are going through our store and is adding more functionality to redux which makes it harder to replace redux with another technology at some point.
 But we also want to track actions like clicking on the sidebar which is not firing a redux action.

 So, the next idea was a bit more global.
-I just added a global click listener at the beginning of our app.
+I just added a global click listener at the beginning of our app. (could be any other event listener like `scroll`, `keydown` etc. but in this specific example we just want to focus on a `click` listener)

 ```js{2}
 // somewhere in the index.js file